39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 13. Jolly Roger

-These Har-Har-hearty Halloween cocktails taste just like Jolly Rancher candies!
-Unleash your inner pirate by adding one ounce of vodka, one ounce of Midori (or another melon liqueur), one ounce of citrus-flavored liqueur (like Triple Sec), one ounce of apple-flavored liqueur, pineapple juice, a light soda like Sierra Mist or Sprite, a handful of ice and a garnish (like lemon slice).
-Combine and shake the alcoholic ingredients together before pouring the concoction over ice.
-Top with a pirate's flag to maintain the aesthetic.
+These Har-Har-hearty Halloween cocktails taste just like Jolly Rancher candies.
+Channel your inner pirate with a mix of one ounce of vodka, one ounce of Midori (or another melon liqueur), one ounce of citrus-flavored liqueur (like Triple Sec), one ounce of apple-flavored liqueur, pineapple juice, a light soda like Sierra Mist or Sprite, a handful of ice and a garnish (like lemon slice).
+Shake the spirits together before pouring over ice, then top with soda for fizz.
+Add a pirate's flag to maintain the aesthetic.

 Halloween Cocktails With Rum